hsf-training/analysis-essentials/git/14-supplemental-rstudio.md

 exercises: 0
 questions:
 - "How can I use Git with RStudio?"
-objectives:
-- "Understand how to use Git from RStudio."
 ---
 # Using Git from RStudio

+{% objectives "Learning Objectives" %}
+- "Understand how to use Git from RStudio."
+{% endobjectives %}

 Since version control is so useful when developing scripts, RStudio has built-in integration with Git.
 There are some more obscure Git features that you still